Managing Exam Stress - Symptoms, Influences, Helps to Relieve Child as a Parent

 Simple tricks that may help your child to recover from exam-time stress, are as follows:

-- Reading the question paper thoroughly- Insist that your child first gives a through read to the question paper so s/he has a fair idea of what’s to come.
+- Reading the question paper thoroughly- Insist that your child first gives a thorough read to the question paper so s/he has a fair idea of what’s to come.

 - Attempting the questions that the child knows first – If the child starts the paper with the questions that the child is very sure of, then it sets the mood for the time to come.
 The child starts to feel that the situation is under control and chances of confusion or anxiety are diminished.